Mechanical-Advantage/AdvantageScope/docs/tabs/VIDEO.md

 ## Step 4: Playback

 Once locked, the video playback stays aligned with the selected time in the log.
 To view the video alongside other tabs, click the "Add Window" icon just below the navigation/playback controls.
-For example, the video can be compared to the robot's odometry data.
+For example, the video can be compared to the robot's odometry data as seen below.

 > Note: Sound playback is not supported.
 The original video is converted to a frame-by-frame representation to support log synchronization.